jboucher154/Eggshell/README.md

 # Eggshell

-Eggshell is created fromt he Minishell project prompt from Ecole 42.
+Eggshell is created from the Minishell project prompt from Ecole 42.

 Created by: Sheree Morphett, Jenny Boucher